-The hallmark of the DISC Service is that it is person centred, flexible in approach and accommodates different language and cultural needs, aiming to support carers at all stages of their ‘journey’, allowing family carers to dip in and out of the service as and when needed.
+The hallmark of the DISC Service is that it is person centered, flexible in approach and accommodates different language and cultural needs, aiming to support carers at all stages of their ‘journey’, allowing family carers to dip in and out of the service as and when needed.

 The range of support available includes: